keypom/keypom-docs/docs/Tutorials/Advanced/ticketing/drop.md

 ### Tailoring to Ticketing Requirements
 #### Key Uses
-To ensure each key has two key uses with a passwort protected first use, the following `config` can be added to `createDrop`.
+To ensure each key has two key uses with a passwort protected first use, the following `config`, `basePassword` and `passwordProtectedUses` can be added to `createDrop`.
+For more on these parameters, see the [Typedocs](../../../keypom-sdk/modules.md#createdrop).

 ```js
 // 2 Uses per key